NicholasLeone/gripit/README.md

 # Three-Fingered Gripper Model
-Three-fingered gripper to help with the adaptation a two-fingered edge-based grasping algorithm, GripIt, for multi-fingered grippers.
+Three-fingered gripper to help with the adaptation of a two-fingered edge-based grasping algorithm, GripIt, for multi-fingered grippers.

 https://github.com/Yannick-Oderri/GripIt.git